Most companies are already taking note of the explosion of smartphone and tablet traffic to their websites.

-During last week’s The Smartphone & Tablet Experience webinar, Thomas Husson, VP principal analyst, Forrester Research, illustrated that point with data from Forrester and Shop.org.
+During a recent Monetate-Forrester webinar on the topic, Thomas Husson, VP principal analyst, Forrester Research, illustrated that point with data from Forrester and Shop.org.

 “The vast majority of retailers reported conversion rates on smartphones were around 1%, while conversion rates for tablets were 2.4%,” said Husson.
 “Clearly, smartphones are much lower in terms of conversion rates than tablets.
 So if you don’t optimize for both the mobile and tablet experience, you will face a challenge.”

 Monetate found similar tablet and mobile conversion trends in its Ecommerce Quarterly, underscoring that it’s likely that it’s easier to use tablets during the checkout process, leading to a spike in conversions for visitors on that device compared to smartphone users.
 But that’s not where the differences end.

 “The kind of content and services being accessed by smartphone and tablet users are very different,” Husson said.

 While visitors largely use tablets for what he called “lazy internet”—consuming media and content, as well as browsing—they tend to prefer smartphones primarily for communication, content snacking, and using mobile apps.

 Husson pointed to another important distinction between the devices: when and where consumers use their smartphones and tablets.